 To what extent must the product be built before the presentation?
 Must there be a beta version or a design?

-You must provide a document with clear description of your concept and a document answering a list of questions (see appendix 3 of the tender guidelines).
-The way in which you present your concept is up to you.
+You must provide a document with a clear description of your concept and a document answering a list of questions (see Appendix 3 of the Tender Guidelines).
+How you present your concept is up to you.

 What are the criteria for a successful solution?